sagold/json-schema-library/README.md

 All json-schema validation is done using validator functions for _keywords_ and _formats_.

-**keyword validators** are called for each keyword defined on a json-schema, e.g. the following schema will run two keyword-validators, one for `items` and one of `minItems`, which are defined in `draft.validateKeyword.items` and `draft.validateKeyword.minItems`
+**keyword validators** are called for each keyword defined on a json-schema.
+For example, the following schema will run two keyword-validators (one for `items` and one of `minItems`) which are defined in `draft.validateKeyword.items` and `draft.validateKeyword.minItems`.

 ```ts
 { type: "object", items: {}, minItems: 1 }
 ```

 Since valid json-schema keywords vary by their `type` an additional mapping registers, which keyword should be tested per schema-type.
-This mapping is defined in `draft.typeKeywords`, e.g.
+This mapping is defined in `draft.typeKeywords`:

 ```ts
 import { draft07Config } from "json-schema-library";